bytebase/bytebase.com-old/content/blog/sql-review-tool-for-devs.md

 ![_](/static/blog/sql-review-tool-for-devs/devops-view.webp)

-From the tooling’s point o f view, what can be done to help the development teams complete the DevOps lifecycle?
+From the tooling’s point of view, what can be done to help the development teams complete the DevOps lifecycle?
 For example, how should the review process evolve?
 How to make it developer-friendly?
 Let’s break it down into the following six parts.

 ## Customizable Capability